ThePython10110/ExchangeClone/README.md

 - Deconstructor that can extract energy from a node

 ## Config
-You can change the default values in the minetest settings under `mods > element_exchange`.
+You can change the default values in the minetest settings under `mods > exchangeclone`.

-## License
+## Original License
 Copyright (C) 2021 Leo Spratt

 This program is free software: you can redistribute it and/or modify